mloning/website/content/about.md

 I enjoy mentoring less-experienced developers and mentored for [Google Summer of Code], [Outreachy], [Major League Hacking] and [Nuffield Research Placements].

-In the past, I studied [Philosophy & Economics] at [Bayreuth University].
+In the past, I studied [Philosophy & Economics] at [Bayreuth University] and worked on [empirical models, international trade and climate policy].

 I read on [Goodreads].
 I like to listen to music on [byte.fm] and watch films on [Mubi].